-- Dynamic type testing continued on Train 1 at TTCI in Pueblo, CO, including 8-car brake, propulsion, and battery testing. - Routine static and dynamic testing continued on Trainset 3 and has started on Trainset 4. - Production continued on Trainsets 3 through 14. - COVID-19 related actions continued for the 16th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
+- Dynamic type testing continued on Train 1 at TTCI in Pueblo, CO, including 8-car brake, propulsion, and auxiliary power testing. - Routine static and dynamic testing continued on Trainsets 3 and 4, and has started on Trainset 5. - Production continued on Trainsets 3 through 14. - COVID-19 related actions continued for the 17th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Most recently, a spike in positive COVID-19 cases (possibly due to the Delta variant) has reduced man-hours in SLC. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
 The extent of the continuing delay is being evaluated.
 Currently, delivery of the first trainset to Caltrain has been delayed 8.5 months to November 2021. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
 Replacement suppliers were found, but the delivery schedule was impacted.
 In addition, one of the replacement suppliers is now having financial issues.
 Due to this, Stadler submitted another request for excusable delay in February 2021.
 The extent of the delay is being evaluated.
 The key point is Stadler's ability to assemble the luggage racks and ceiling panels themselves.
-Assembly of those parts began in June. - Final Design Reviews (FDR) remain to be completed for two systems.
-These software-based systems include Monitoring and Diagnostics (MDS) and Positive Train Control (PTC).
-The train control FDR was completed in May, and MDS completion is near.
-For PTC, completion is anticipated in mid-2021. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out.
+Assembly of those parts began in June. - One Final Design Review (FDR) remains for Positive Train Control (PTC) software.
+The Monitoring and Diagnostics (MDS) FDR was completed in June.

-- 82 carshells have been shipped from Stadler Switzerland, with 70 arriving at Stadler's Salt Lake City facility (12 shells are in transit). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
+- First Article Inspections (FAI) continue to have their paperwork formalized and closed out.
+The individual car FAIs remain, along with FAIs for the Stadler-assembled luggage racks/ceiling panels, and the door plugs. - 82 carshells have been shipped from Stadler Switzerland, with 73 arriving at Stadler's Salt Lake City facility (9 shells are in transit). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restrictions.
 Audits will commence when sub-suppliers reopen and travel restrictions are lifted.